 I’ve shared reviews of several products on this website.
 I bargain-shop like other shoppers.
 I pay for all the products I feature through whatever source gives me the best deal, be it through Amazon, the product manufacturer, or other online outlets.
 I freely write about the products without any input or cooperation from the places I shop or the product’s manufacturers.
 That kind of independence allowed me to write about my negative experiences with a Rhino Rack fairing and my Yakima Showcase 15 cargo box.
 My reviews will always be thorough, honest, and unaffected by vendors or manufacturers.
 My only goal is to share what I’ve learned, to be helpful, and (hopefully) to provide interesting reading to fellow VW enthusiasts.

 That’s it.
 In short, I have no need to click-bait anyone, nor am I interested in making this site my full-time job.
 I like to write and I like my efforts to be seen and appreciated, but I won’t sell space on my website or compromise the integrity of my reviews to get that.
 I’m sure most of you already know that or don’t care.
-For anyone else who may be reading this, now you know what this site does for me.
+For anyone else who may still be reading this, now you know what this site does for me.
 What does it do for you?